znetstar/tor-router/README.md

 }
 ```

-You can also specify a configuration for individual instances by setting the "instances" field to an array instead of an integer
+You can also specify a configuration for individual instances by setting the "instances" field to an array instead of an integer.

+Instances can optionally be assigned name and a weight.
+If the `loadBalanceMethod` config variable is set to "weighted" the weight field will determine how frequently the instance is used.
+If the instance is assigned a name the data directory will be preserved when the process is killed saving time when Tor is restarted.

 ```
 {
+	"loadBalanceMethod": "weighted",
 	"instances": [
 		{
+			"Name": "instance-1"
+			"Weight": 10,
 			"Config": {
-				"DataDirectory": "/tmp/my-tor-dir1"
 			}
 		},
 		{
+			"Name": "instance-2",
+			"Weight": 5,
 			"Config": {
-				"DataDirectory": "/tmp/my-tor-dir2"
 			}
 		}
 	]